Britannia Mine Museum

-The Britannia Mine Museum, formerly British Columbia Museum of Mining, is a nonprofit organization in Britannia Beach, 55 km kilometres north of Vancouver, British Columbia, Canada, on the Sea-to-Sky Highway on Howe Sound.
-It is governed by the Britannia Beach Historical Society.
+The Britannia Mine Museum, formerly British Columbia Museum of Mining, is a non-profit organization in Britannia Beach, 55 km kilometres north of Vancouver, British Columbia, Canada, on the Sea-to-Sky Highway on Howe Sound.
+It is governed by the Britannia Mine Museum Society.
 The museum preserves and presents to the public information and artifacts related to British Columbia's mining industry.

 National historic site

-The museum is the site of Mill 3, also called the Concentrator.
+The museum is the site of Mill No. 3, also called the Concentrator.
 This 20 storey building, a gravity fed concentrator for ore processing, was designated as a National Historic Site of Canada in 1987 (with a ceremony in 1988).
 The Britannia Mine was an important source of copper ore for almost 70 years and during the 1920s and 1930s it constituted one of the largest mining operations in Canada.
 The gravity-fed concentrator was highly innovative, as, for example, in the use of bulk froth flotation.